-$$10 \times \left(\frac{\text{Ending Value}}{\text{Starting Value}} \right)$$
+$$10 \times \left( \frac{\text{Ending Value}}{\text{Starting Value}} \right)$$

-The "Starting Value" will equal the closing value of the Index on the Pricing Date.
-We will disclose the Starting Value to you in the final prospectus supplement delivered in connection with sales of the Notes.
+The "Starting Value" equals 8,849.40, the closing value of the Index on the Pricing Date.

 The "Ending Value" will be determined by the calculation agent and will equal the average, arithmetic mean, of the closing values of the Index determined on each of the first five Calculation Days during the Calculation Period.
 If there are fewer than five Calculation Days, then the Ending Value will equal the average, arithmetic mean, of the closing values of the Index on those Calculation Days.
-If there is only one Calculation Day, then the Ending Value will equal the closing value of the Index on that Calculation Days occur during the Calculation Period, then the Ending Value will equal the closing value of the Index determined on the last scheduled Index Business Day in the Calculation Period, regardless of the occurrence of a Market Disruption Event on that scheduled Index Business Day.
+If there is only one Calculation Day, then the Ending Value will equal the closing value of the Index on that Calculation Days occur during the Calculation Period, then the Ending Value will equal the closing value of the Index determined on the last scheduled Index Business Day in the Calculation Period, regardless of the occurrence of a Market Disruption Event on that day.